 However, if we were to design the perfect resume, the aspiring product manager would probably study engineering.
 Scientific fields provide an ideal foundation.
 But again, a product manager could arise from many disciplines.

 The breadth for the product manager training strategy is covered by the typical MBA program.
-The program should cover accounting, finance, marketing, micro-economics, operations, strategy, statistics/data analysis, and supply-chain management.
+The program should cover accounting, finance, marketing, micro-economics, operations, strategy, portfolio management, statistics/data analysis, and supply-chain management.

 Accounting both provides the background for pricing (fixed vs. variable costs, contribution margin, etc.).
 While the ability to read financial statements from finance is interesting, it’s really the ROI tools that the product manager needs to understand.
 Tools such as NPV and IRR.
 Marketing will obviously be a core skill.
 Micro-economics is helpful for pricing analyses.
 It also provides a basis to understand customer decision-making.
 The value for operational knowledge may not be obvious.
 However, product manager decisions (such as the degree of product customization) will impact costs and customer experiences.